Hartaj-Singh-Dev/Hartaj-Singh-Dev/README.md

    ---

-   Personal Website
+   Personal Website :
        <a>https://hxrtaj5ingh.web.app/</a>

-   Blog
+   Blog :
        <a>https://hartaj-writes.vercel.app/</a>

   ---

    ## About Me
-  >So as you already know my name (Hartaj Singh) , I am MERN with next.js
+  >So as you already know my name (Hartaj Singh) , I am MERN with next.js Developer , building Projects , Working on Open source Projects and exploring Web3

 ---
 ##   🧰  Technologies I use